MELDProject/meld_graph/README.md

 Contact the MELD team at `meld.study@gmail.com`

 *Please note that we are a small team and only have one day a week dedicated to the support of the MELD tools ([MELD Graph](https://github.com/MELDProject/meld_graph) and [AID-HS](https://github.com/MELDProject/AID-HS)).
-We will ensure to answer your emails as soon as we can !*
+We will answer your emails as soon as we can!*